dwaite/multipass/draft-miller-pseudonym-credential.md

 Multipass describes a process for retrieving and handling a set of credentials from a single issuer, known as a *Multipass Container*.
 These containers are single use, cryptographically verifiable statements by a particular issuer, containing or referencing credentials of various types - representing user attributes, authentication, and authorization.
 Multipass also defines mechanisms to prove possession of a key associated with the container to the relying party, and for verifying the credentials were asserted by the issuer.

-This specification describes the data expected in a request by a party for a particular type of credential (CREDENTIAL NAME), as well as the cryptographic format of the presentation of this credential back to the requesting party.
+This specification describes the data expected in a request by a holder for a particular type of pseudonym credential, the process to be performed by the holder during a presentation request, as well as the cryptographic format of the resulting presentation back to the verifier.

 ## Notational Conventions